SacreD-09/Census_SQL_Project/README.md

 **Data:**

-The project utilizes two tables from the Indian census data:
+The project utilizes two tables from the Indian census data contains following:

 * **population:** Contains demographic information about the population, including:
     * **sex_ratio:** The number of females per 1000 males.